 - Mitigates the issue that causes the text, cell size or layout to behave abruptly in Microsoft Excel.
 They become narrower or wider randomly when you use either MS UI Gothic or MS PGothic fonts.

-- Addresses a bug which fails the zone transfers between primary and secondary DNS servers while using Transmission Control Protocol (TCP).
+- Addresses a bug that fails the zone transfers between primary and secondary DNS servers while using Transmission Control Protocol (TCP).

 KB4499179 Known issues

 Issue#1: There appears an error message while performing a few operations like- rename of files on Cluster Shared Volume.
 This resembles to- “STATUS_BAD_IMPERSONATION_LEVEL (0xC00000A5)”.
 In general, it occurs when you take that action on a CSV owner node from the Non-Admin account.

 Sol– You can solve this bug by adopting either of the two functions mentioned below.